 Coping with a spouse who is addicted to sex can be very challenging.
 Dealing with these issues can be similar to dealing with trauma and Post Infidelity Stress Disorder, both of which we have looked at in previous episodes.
 Disclosure should be professionally guided if there is a lot of addictive behavior to deal with.

 - What does treatment look like?

-It depends on the severity but where you have total unmanageability and basic counseling hasn’t helped it’s time to consider and inpatient program lasting several weeks.
+It depends on the severity but where you have total unmanageability and basic counseling hasn’t helped it’s time to consider an inpatient program lasting several weeks.
 Then follow up work.
-I’m hearing of recovery treatment lasting 3-5 years and then after that there is lifetime of maintenance behaviors and habits, including being part of a SA group of some sort.
+I’m hearing of recovery treatment lasting 3-5 years and then after that, there is a lifetime of maintenance behaviors and habits, including being part of a SA group of some sort.

 Listen to the podcast for the full discussion.